-- 7.55 It is agreed that the ecology surveys undertaken are comprehensive and suitably identify all protected species present at the site. - 7.56 It is agreed that it is appropriate for the proposal to use Biodiversity Metric 2.0 rather than Biodiversity Metric 3.0 due to the stage of the project at the time when the latter was published. - 7.57 It is agreed that the proposed landscaping scheme will result in 20.08% net gain in habitat units and 11.25% net gain in hedgerow units.
-There are no running waterways on the site and so no net gain is required in this typology. - 7.58 It is agreed that a programme of management and maintenance (secured via condition and a s106 obligation) will ensure this net gain is maintained for at least 30 years. - 7.59 It is agreed that the approach to mitigation for the identified impacts to protected species is

-- broadly acceptable, and the detailed mitigation is capable of being secured via a suitably worded condition. - 7.60 No trees will be impacted by the bowling green or boiler house elements, whilst the new prison element will result in the loss of low and moderate value trees and hedgerows as well as an area of early mature woodland. - 7.61 It is agreed that the new soft landscaping, which includes new woodland planting, is substantial and considered proportionate to compensate for the tree losses. - 7.62 The proposed development is considered compliant with Policies BNE9, BNE10 and BNE11 of the Chorley Local Plan.
+- 5.37.
+It is agreed that the ecology surveys undertaken are comprehensive and suitably identify all protected species present at the site. - 5.38.
+It is agreed that it is appropriate for the proposal to use Biodiversity Metric 2.0 rather than Biodiversity Metric 3.0 due to the stage of the project at the time when the latter was published. - 5.39.
+It is agreed that the proposed landscaping scheme will result in 20.08% net gain in habitat units and 11.25% net gain in hedgerow units.
+There are no running waterways on the site and so no net gain is required in this typology. - 5.40.
+It is agreed that a programme of management and maintenance (secured via condition and a s106 obligation) will ensure this net gain is maintained for at least 30 years. - 5.41.
+It is agreed that the approach to mitigation for the identified impacts to protected species is broadly acceptable, and the detailed mitigation is capable of being secured via a suitably worded condition. - 5.42.
+No trees will be impacted by the bowling green or boiler house elements, whilst the new prison element will result in the loss of low and moderate value trees and hedgerows as well as an area of early mature woodland. - 5.43.
+It is agreed there will be a degree of harm from the development to biodiversity in the short to medium term.
+However the information on mitigation, avoidance and enhancement, including extent of planting and the variety of tree species means in the long term (decades), and based on strict enforcement of conditions) the proposed development is compliant with policies BNE9, BNE10 and BNE11 of the Chorley Local Plan 2012-2026.